This post contains affiliate links.

 - Pineapple juice - Choose 100% pineapple juice, not a juice blend.

-- An orange - Choose a fresh orange for this drink.
+- Fresh orange - Choose a fresh orange for this drink.
 You'll need about half an orange for the recipe and can use a slice from the remaining half for garnish.

 - Grenadine syrup - This super sweet, red syrup is what gives this drink it's sweetness and layered effect.
 Look for it in the liquor/mixer section of your grocery store (even though it's non-alcoholic).